 Michelle asked what Locals need to do

-Avi said need to have Tax ID number, and who is accounting person.
-Need to talk to Local Treasurer or who will be in charge of money.
-Bottom line is that there needs to be a report for taxes.
+Avi said that it depends on how the local makes arrangements with CCSS central – there are different options in which locals can be more independent (but take on responsibility for things like filing tax records) or more dependent (but have less flexibility and must report clearly to CCSS central).
+For example, a local could be fully independent but would then need to have Tax ID number, and identify who is accounting person.
+To decide, need to talk to Local Treasurer or who will be in charge of money.
+Bottom line is that there needs to be a report for taxes, whether it comes from the local or from CCSS central.

 July and August budget – Look it over, allocations are really about funds for getting to meetings.
-September through June budget will be discussed and set at the August Board Meeting
+September through June budget will be discussed and set at the August Board Meeting.

 SSR contract is coming up.
 Current Technology Trends for History-Social Studies is theme, and George Sabato is guest editor for this edition.